Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/DemoVAME.md

 **Documentation:** https://github.com/LINCellularNeuroscience/VAME/wiki
 **Sourcecode:** https://github.com/LINCellularNeuroscience/VAME/

-Variational Animal Motion Embedding (VAME) is a probabilistic machine learning framework for discovery of the latent structure of animal behavior given an input time series obtained from markerless pose estimation tools.
+Variational Animal Motion Embedding (VAME) is a probabilistic machine learning framework developed by Luxem et al., 2020 for discovery of the latent structure of animal behavior given an input time series obtained from markerless pose estimation tools.
 It is a PyTorch based deep learning framework which leverages the power of recurrent neural networks (RNN) to model sequential data.
 In order to learn the underlying complex data distribution we use the RNN in a variational autoencoder setting to extract the latent state of the animal in every step of the input time series.

 ```{figure} content/vame.png